anthony-aylward/ctr-med-prog/README.md

 After some digging into CMP's history, I now believe that CMP's objective is a significant defunding of research at UCSD and that being targeted by CMP is a threat to the health and safety of UCSD researchers.
-This document outlines the evidence supporting that conclusion.
+This document summarizes the evidence supporting that conclusion.

 ## A brief history of CMP